 - Featured Snippet – A summarization of a response to a user’s query with an accompanying link

-- Direct Answers – A response designed to fully answer queries without an additional link and
+- Direct Answers – A response designed to fully answer voice search queries without an additional link

 - Local SERPs – Responses to queries corresponding to the user’s location.